-No, not necessarily.
+Not all orange wines are natural.
 Unfortunately, there is no official definition of natural wines.
 But most of them are unfiltered, free of additives such as sulfites, and made from organic or biodynamic grapes.
 Many but not all orange wines have the same characteristics.
 So the blanket claim that orange wines are natural isn’t correct.

 How to Serve Orange Wine?

 Orange wines are great with food, so it’s perfectly fine to serve them with the main course of your dinner.
 But you can also enjoy them on their own on a warm summer day.
-In any case, the right serving temperature and the proper glass is essential.
+In any case, the right serving temperature and the proper glass are essential.

 What Is the Right Serving Temperature for Orange Wine?